Sijia0818/caregiver-inbox/README.md

 ## Core Components

-- **WorkBuddy Skill** — Defines the caregiver-coordination workflow
+- **WorkBuddy Skills** — Six focused skills under `caregiver-inbox-skill/` instead of one monolithic skill: `care-onboarding` (one-time source setup), `care-source-sync` (retrieval), `care-state-diff` (comparison and conflict detection), `care-briefing` (caregiver-facing summary), `care-action-executor` (approval-gated execution), and `caregiver-inbox` (the orchestrator entry point that sequences the rest)
 - **CarePortal Sandbox** — Synthetic healthcare portal under `mock-health-portal/` with appointments, documents, notifications, permissions and a connector-ready API
 - **Mock HealthHub** — Earlier shorthand for the synthetic healthcare source; this prototype does not claim affiliation with HealthHub
-- **Messaging Integration** — Supplies synthetic caregiver and helper updates
+- **Messaging Integration** — WhatsApp via the installed `wacli` skill, scoped to exactly the group chat or phone number(s) the caregiver names during onboarding (asked explicitly, never assumed); carries only synthetic message content even though the transport account is real
-- **Confirmed Care State** — Stores current appointments, tasks and responsibilities
+- **Confirmed Care State** — `care-data/care-state.json`, `care-data/care-connections.json`, and `care-data/care-action-audit.jsonl`, all in `care-data/` at a fixed location (`~/Desktop/care-data/`, a per-user runtime folder, never committed) — store current appointments, tasks, source connections, and the action history
-- **Action Layer** — Updates plans, calendars and draft messages after approval
+- **Action Layer** — Auto-updates Google Calendar via `gog` only when sources agree on an appointment *and* there's no busy-time conflict with an existing commitment; everything else (messages via `wacli`, care-plan edits, task assignment) waits for explicit caregiver approval

 ## Safety and Privacy

-This prototype uses entirely synthetic data.
+All patient and care-plan content in this prototype is synthetic — fictional patient, fictional family members, fictional appointments.

+A real account may be linked only as a transport for that synthetic content (e.g. WhatsApp via `wacli`, scoped to exactly the chat or number(s) the caregiver names during setup), never to access real health records or real personal correspondence.
+See `caregiver-inbox-skill/shared/references/safety-and-source-rules.md` for the full rules.

 Caregiver Inbox does not: